dotnet/buildtools/Documentation/Dev-workflow.md

 **Setup**

-Set of instructions in order to have an environment ready to build de repo.
+Set of instructions in order to have an environment ready to build the repo.
 It is repo specific.

 **Clean**